“Blessed are the merciful, for they will receive mercy." Matthew 5:7

 "Sir," the woman cried, "it would not be mercy if he deserved it, and mercy is all I ask for."

 "Well, then," the emperor said, "I will have mercy."
 And he spared the woman's son.

 Like the son in this story, who of us deserves mercy?
 We are worthy only by God's grace.
-Despite our sinful nature, Christ, in His infinite love, grants us mercy freely.
+Despite our sinful nature, Christ grants us mercy freely in His infinite love.
+Charles Wesley captures this experience of grace in the hymn “Depth of Mercy.”

 As followers of Jesus, he asks that we also extend mercy.
 How does that mercy look?
-It is in offering forgiveness to those who've wronged us; food to those who are hungry; pleading justice for those who can't speak for themselves; and proclaiming Christ's message of salvation and redemption to those who are lost and seeking.
+It is in offering forgiveness to those who've wronged us, food to those who are hungry, pleading justice for those who can't speak for themselves, and sharing Christ's good news of salvation and redemption to those who are lost and seeking.

 Merciful and loving God, we give you thanks for your compassion.
 Although we are sinners, you sent your Son to die for us.
-We have done nothing, nor can we do anything, to earn such mercy, but you provide it because you care for us.
+We have done nothing, nor can we do anything, to earn such mercy, but you provide it simply because you love us.
 Please help us extend that same compassion and understanding shown to others.
 In the name of our Savior, Jesus Christ, we pray.
 Amen